PragmaTwice/protopuf/README.md

 *What is this?*

-A little, highly templated, and protobuf-compatible serialization/deserialization library.
+A little, highly templated, and protobuf-compatible serialization/deserialization library

 ## Requirements